 - Egyptians loved perfume, and would wear it in solid cones on their head – the cones would melt during the day and keep them smelling nice when the weather was very hot.

-- Both men and women wore make-up.
-The make-up they had included black and green to wear on their eyes and eyelashes, and rouge for their cheeks.
+- Both men and women wore make-up, black and green on their eyes and eyelashes, and red rouge for their cheeks.

 - The Rosetta stone

 - An engraving from the temple at Luxor